swthemathwiz/pi-standoff-mount/README.md

 ## Installation

-You'll need four stand-offs with two matching screws on each end (eight in total), along with two more screws to attach the entire mount to the wall.
+You'll need four female stand-offs with two matching screws on either end (eight in total), along with two more screws if you wish to attach the entire mount to a wall.

-1. Screw the four stand offs into the base with small screws from the concealled recesses on the bottom of the mounts.
+1. Screw the four stand offs into the base with small screws from the concealed recesses on the bottom of the mounts.
 2. Two larger screws go through the base into the wall.
 3. Screw the Raspberry Pi onto the stand-offs.